Theme: “How?”

 Step 1: Recognise the Thought

 Pause and identify what you are thinking.
-Ask yourself: “Why am I afraid?”
-“Why am I angry?”
-“What lie am I believing?”
+Ask yourself, “Why am I afraid?”
+Ask yourself, “Why am I angry?”
+Ask yourself, “What lie am I believing?”
+Ask yourself, “What is this thought trying to produce in me?”

 Step 2: Test the Thought

 Compare the thought with God’s Word.
-Does it agree with Scripture?
-Does it lead to faith, peace, holiness, and obedience?
+Ask whether it agrees with Scripture, whether it leads to faith, whether it produces peace, and whether it moves you toward obedience to Christ.

 Step 3: Reject the Lie